cmahon/lambency-examples/README.md

 Lambency examples
 =================

-Experimenting with the Lambency library.
-Currently using a patched version of the library that exposes Lambency.Vertex and Lambency.Mesh.Mesh(..).
+Experimenting with the [Lambency](https://github.com/Mokosha/Lambency) library.
+Currently using a patched version that exposes Lambency.Vertex and Lambency.Mesh.Mesh(..).

 Asteroids controls: